BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-bootcamp-attendees.md

 ---
 layout: post
 title:  "My advice to people about to attend bootcamps"
-date:   2016-07-22
+date:   2016-08-14
 ---

-An EA who's going to be attending a bootcamp emailed me a few days ago asking for advice.
+An EA who's going to be attending a bootcamp in a few months emailed me a few days ago asking for advice.
 Here is an edited version of our conversation.

 TL;DR: